louiseddp/sniper/README.md

 The translation is implemented through a combination of modular, small transformations that independently eliminate specific aspects of Coq logic towards first-order logic.
-These small transformations are safe, either generating proof terms on the fly (*certifying* transformations) or being proved once and for all in Coq (*certified* transformations).
+These small transformations are safe, either generating proof terms on the fly (*certifying* transformations).
 A crucial transformation is given by the [Trakt](https://github.com/ecranceMERCE/trakt) plugin.